 Where: (1) At or near Newton Stewart, where the Roman road heading west on the north of the Solway Firth needed to cross the river Cree, possibly at Machermore ford NX413651 or a little downstream.

 Name Origin: Latin praesidium is often translated as ‘garrison post’, as discussed by Bishop (1999), but it literally meant ‘presiding over’ applied to soldiers serving as a guard, garrison, escort, or convoy.
-This might fit a fort next to a power centre of local people.
+Another translation of ‘police station’ describes how it watched over a supply route.

 Notes: Downstream of (1) were Ptolemy's Ιηνα estuary (the mouth of the river Cree) and Λουκοπιβια (near Wigtown).
 ND named a unit of Dalmatian cavalry based at (2), but that does not help to pin down a location.
-At least ten other Praesidia are mentioned in RC elsewhere across Europe, and it might be interesting to see how they relate to nearby indigenous central places.
+At least ten other Praesidia are recorded elsewhere across the Empire.
+A particularly good example is at Khirbet al Khalde, in Jordan, on a trade route north of Aqaba.

 You may copy this text freely, provided you acknowledge its source, recognise that it is liable to human error, and try to offer suggestions for improvement.